globalaicultures/globalaicultures.github.io/README.md

 * [One Venue, Two Conferences: The Separation of Chinese and American Citation Networks](papers/one_venue_two_conferences_the_.pdf), _Bingchen Zhao, Yuling Gu, Jessica Zosa Forde, Naomi Saphra_

-# Dates/Submission portal

-All registered participants of NeurIPS can attend the workshop.
-We may have limited discounted registrations available for participants.

-For questions please get in touch with us at: aicultures2022@gmail.com

-**Submission Deadline**: October 6, 2022

-**Acceptance Notification**: October 20, 2022

-**Workshop Date**: December 9, 2022

 # Organizers